Rutland welcomes exchange students from Japanese sister school

 Brayden Shelton stayed with the Kashiyama family when he traveled to Japan last year, and is now hosting his host’s younger brother, Kosuke.

-Whole, batter-dipped and deep-fried fish, separate rooms for showers and toilets, cultural dances in schools, students who serve each other lunch and teachers who rotate classroom to classroom were just a few of the major differences Shelton recalled, and said he’s definitely going back to Japan someday.
+Whole, batter-dipped and deep-fried fish, separate rooms for showers and toilets, cultural dances in schools, students who serve each other lunch, and teachers who rotate classroom to classroom were just a few of the major differences Shelton recalled, and he said he’s definitely going back to Japan someday.

 For Jenna Montgomery-Concha, that day may come sooner rather than later.
 After her experience staying with the Sato family, Montgomery-Concha said she’s hoping to secure an entire term abroad in Japan.